tainanboy/dining_chatbot/README.md

 # dining_chatbot
-Implemented a serverless, microservice-driven web application using AWS S3, API Gateway, Lambda, Cognito, and Lex.
-Trained the chatbot to suggest restaurants based on user information using Yelp API.
+Implemented a serverless, microservice-driven web chatbot using AWS S3, API Gateway, Lambda, Cognito, SQS, SNS, and Lex.
+Built a recommendation pipeline to suggest restaurants based on user inputs using SageMaker, ElasticSearch, DynamoDB, and Yelp API.